History of the Haudenosaunee: 1670–1701

 Denonville ravaged the land of the Seneca, landing a French armada at Irondequoit Bay, striking straight into the seat of Seneca power, and destroying many of its villages.
 Fleeing before the attack, the Seneca moved farther west, east and south down the Susquehanna River.
 Although great damage was done to their homeland, the Senecas' military might was not appreciably weakened.
 The Confederacy and the Seneca developed an alliance with the English who were settling in the east.
-The destruction of the Seneca land infuriated the members of the Iroquois Confederacy.
+The destruction of the Seneca land infuriated the members of the Haudenosaunee Confederacy.
 On August 4, 1689, they retaliated by burning down Lachine, a small town adjacent to Montreal.
-Fifteen hundred Iroquois warriors had been harassing Montreal defenses for many months prior to that.
+Fifteen hundred Haudenosaunee warriors had been harassing Montreal defenses for many months prior to that.

 They finally exhausted and defeated Denonville and his forces.
 His tenure was followed by the return of Frontenac for the next nine years (1689–1698).
-Frontenac had arranged a new strategy to weaken the Iroquois.
+Frontenac had arranged a new strategy to weaken the Haudenosaunee.
 As an act of conciliation, he located the 13 surviving sachems of the 50 originally taken and returned with them to New France in October 1689.
 In 1690, Frontenac destroyed Schenectady, Kanienkeh, and in 1693 burned down three other Mohawk villages and took 300 prisoners.

-In 1696, Frontenac decided to take the field against the Iroquois, despite being seventy-six years old.
+In 1696, Frontenac decided to take the field against the Haudenosaunee, despite being seventy-six years old.
 He decided to target the Oneida and Onondaga, instead of the Mohawk who had been the favorite enemies of the French.
 On July 6, he left Lachine at the head of a considerable force and traveled to the capital of Onondaga, where he arrived a month later.
-With support from the French, the Algonquian nations drove the Iroquois out of the territories north of Lake Erie and west of present-day Cleveland, Ohio, regions which they had conquered during the Beaver Wars.
-In the meantime, the Iroquois had abandoned their villages.
+With support from the French, the Algonquian nations drove the Haudenosaunee out of the territories north of Lake Erie and west of present-day Cleveland, Ohio, regions which they had conquered during the Beaver Wars.
+In the meantime, the Haudenosaunee had abandoned their villages.
 As pursuit was impracticable, the French army commenced its return march on August 10.
-Under Frontenac's leadership, the Canadian militia became increasingly adept at guerrilla warfare, taking the war into Iroquois territory and attacking a number of English settlements.
-The Iroquois never threatened the French colony again.
+Under Frontenac's leadership, the Canadian militia became increasingly adept at guerrilla warfare, taking the war into Haudenosaunee territory and attacking a number of English settlements.
+The Haudenosaunee never threatened the French colony again.

-During King William's War (North American part of the War of the Grand Alliance), the Iroquois were allied with the English.
+During King William's War (North American part of the War of the Grand Alliance), the Haudenosaunee were allied with the English.
 In July 1701, they concluded the "Nanfan Treaty", deeding the English a large tract north of the Ohio River.
-The Iroquois claimed to have conquered this territory 80 years earlier.
+The Haudenosaunee claimed to have conquered this territory 80 years earlier.
 France did not recognize the treaty, as it had settlements in the territory at that time and the English had virtually none.
-Meanwhile, the Iroquois were negotiating peace with the French; together they signed the Great Peace of Montreal that same year.
+Meanwhile, the Haudenosaunee were negotiating peace with the French; together they signed the Great Peace of Montreal that same year.